By Matt Evans published

 After five years, the ILI group's cancer risk was 16 per cent lower.
 It's thought to be thanks to the sustained weight loss achieved through the intervention, lowering the risk being overweight and obese poses to getting cancers like bowel, breast and prostate.

-Hsin-Chieh "Jessica" Yeh, PhD, associate professor of medicine, epidemiology, and oncology and associate director, Welch Center for Prevention, Epidemiology, and Clinical Research at Johns Hopkins University in Baltimore, Md., said: "Healthcare providers should be encouraged to provide such counseling or refer patients with obesity to intervention programs that help people manage their weight.
+Hsin-Chieh "Jessica" Yeh, PhD, associate professor of medicine at Johns Hopkins University in Baltimore, Md., said: "Healthcare providers should be encouraged to provide such counseling or refer patients with obesity to intervention programs that help people manage their weight.

 "Moreover, establishing an environment with easier access to healthy food and physical activities is the foundation of obesity and cancer prevention."